 Setting up a company in Labuan

 As per Section 7(5) of the Labuan Companies Act 1990, both residents and non-residents of Malaysia are allowed to establish Labuan companies.
-Furthermore, a company only requires one director, one shareholder, and one resident secretary – the director is not required to live in Malaysia and companies who choose to pay flat corporate tax of US$6,000 do not require auditing.
-Business transactions of Labuan companies are required to be made in a currency other than the Malaysian Ringgit (with few exceptions, such as paying for administrative expenses).
+Furthermore, a company only requires one director, one shareholder, and one resident secretary – the director is not required to live in Malaysia.
+Labuan-based companies are offered the option of either paying a flat corporate tax of Ringgit 20,000 (US$4784) or at a rate of three percent of net audited profits.
+With effect from January 1, 2019, however, Labuan-based companies will not be allowed to exercise the option of paying the flat amount as tax.
+They will, however, be permitted to pay tax at the three percent rate even if they carry out business transactions in the Malaysian Ringgit or do business with Malaysian residents.
+Currently, they are eligible for the three percent tax rate only when they carry out transactions in currencies other than the Ringgit and among Labuan-based businesses or with foreign companies.
 While Labuan enjoys nearly all the DTA benefits of Malaysia, there are 14 countries which do not recognize Labuan as part of Malaysia because of its status as an IBFC.
 These countries include:

 - South Africa